c-portillo/course-2019-spr-proj/carlosp_jpva_tkay_yllescas/README.md

 ### Reference
-For more information on detail mentioned above, reference the final report document within the Final Results Folder above.
+For more information on anything mentioned here, please reference the final report document within the Final Results Folder above.

 [amplify]: https://amplifylatinx.co/